hanino87/postman_with_newman_training_with_Hannes/README.md

 To export a collection in Postman, follow these steps:

-1. Open Postman and go to the Collections tab on the left sidebar.
+🔸 Step 1: Open Postman and go to the Collections tab on the left sidebar.

-2. Find the collection you want to export.
+🔸 Step 2: Find the collection you want to export.

-3. Click the three-dot menu (⋮) next to the collection name.
+🔸 Step 3: Click the three-dot menu (⋮) next to the collection name.

-4. Select "Export" from the dropdown menu.
+🔸 Step 4: Select "Export" from the dropdown menu.

-5. In the export window:
+🔸 Step 5: In the export window:

 Choose the export format (typically Collection v2.1 (recommended)).
 Click the "Export" button.